 Traditionally, an area is classified as a desert if it receives less than 250mm (10in) of rain annually.
 A more accurate definition of a desert is a region in which ‘the evaporation rate is twice as great as the precipitation’.
 This is true for the southwestern half of the Kalahari.
 The northeastern portion, however, receives much more rainfall and, climatically, cannot qualify as a desert; and yet, it is totally lacking in surface water.
 This is because rain drains instantly through the deep sands here, leaving the substrate completely devoid of moisture.

-5. What Countries Make up the Kalahari Desert?
+5. What Countries Make Up the Kalahari?

 10 Interesting Kalahari Desert Facts